dng24/casual-ctf/data/README.md

 Something is hidden in this binary.
 You won't find it by running the binary.

+Use `root:northeasternctf` to SSH into the Docker container.

 ## Hint

 Can't find the flag?
 Maybe checking out the data section will help.